fenok/react-router-typesafe-routes/README.md

 #### Types inheritance

 Child routes inherit all type objects from their parent.
-For parameters with the same name, child type objects take precedence.
+For params with the same name, child type objects take precedence.

 Separate hash values can be inherited only if they are defined as an array of strings.